Best acupuncture pen

 Stainless Steel Manual Acupuncture Pen

-What you need to know: This simple but versatile pen is a surprisingly effective method of massaging pressure points and relieving tension.
+What you need to know: This simple but versatile pen is surprisingly effective at massaging pressure points and relieving tension.

-What you’ll love: At less than $20, you won’t likely find a pen that’s this practical for cheaper.
+What you’ll love: At under $20, you won’t likely find a pen that’s this practical for less.
 The simple stainless-steel design is built to last.
-There are two different massage tip sizes, and you can roll it over the skin as well.
+There are two massage tip sizes, and you can roll it over the skin as well.

-What you should consider: There are no instructions or charts included.
+What you should consider: No instructions or charts are included.

 Where to buy: Sold by Amazon